-Do you have your tomato starts started?
+Do you have your tomato starts planted?
 If you need motivation, here’s the latest.
-A study published last month in PLOS One, the international, peer-reviewed, open-access scientific journal, showed what a lot of us always suspected: organic tomatoes contain certain more nutritional factors than conventionally grown tomatoes.
+A study published last month in PLOS One, the international, peer-reviewed, open-access scientific journal, showed what a lot of us always suspected: organic tomatoes are more nutritious than conventionally grown tomatoes.

 You know what phenols are, right?
 Okay, neither really did we.
 From the report: “a large range of secondary metabolites in fruit and vegetables as phenolic compounds act as elicitors that activate Nrf2, a transcription factor that binds to the antioxidant response element in the promoter region of genes coding for enzymes involved in protective mechanisms.”
 Shorter version: they’re compounds that deliver antioxidants, otherwise known as phytochemicals.